The Importance of Accepting Who You Are (Just Be Yourself)

 Hints For A Better Life:

 - Whatever lifestyle you want (i.e. whomever you want to be with) is your choice.
 Actually, the lifestyle chooses you!
+You may choose from the above three most common lifestyles, or you may have your own.

 - Don’t let someone else dictate to you as to how you should live your life.
 Accept your sexuality, it’s part of who you are!
 Don’t apologize for who you are!